 Helen’s approach is pragmatic and outcome-focussed.
 Where possible, she strives to achieve out-of-court settlements for her clients, recognising that this is usually the less costly, and less stressful, route.

 Robust in seeking the best outcome for her clients, Helen recognises however that this is different for every individual, and that often the key is to prioritise non-financial aims such as the welfare of any children involved.
 In all disputes, there is a balance to be struck and well-considered advice provided, so her clients remain in control of the process.

 Tenacious when required, Helen is mostly praised by her clients for her empathy, her unwavering support and her focus on protecting vulnerable parties from the impact of family breakdown.
 Helen works closely with local counsellors and mediators, promoting communication and achieving lasting agreements.

 Chambers & Partners

 “Helen is ranked by Chambers & Partners as a recognised practitioner in Family and Matrimonial matters for the Manchester region”

 “a positive and capable lawyer who takes special care of her clients”

 Outside of work

-Having studied English at university, Helen is a keen reader but these days prefers to curl up with a trashy historical novel rather than classics from the canon of English literature!
-Constantly working (in her head) on composing her first novel.
+Having studied English at university, Helen is a keen reader and constantly working (in her head) on composing her first novel.

-As a mum of two young girls, much of Helen’s time outside the office is occupied with transporting her daughters to and from ballet, tap, Brownies, trampolining, swimming, sleepovers….
-But she wouldn’t change a thing (except perhaps getting more sleep).
+As a mum of two young girls, much of Helen’s time outside the office is occupied with managing their social lives … But she wouldn’t change a thing.